mkoderer/TelekomCloud.github.io/_posts/2013-09-11-new-ways-of-tempest-stress-testing.md

 All existing test attributes like `smoke` or `gate` can also be used as filter within the discovery function.

-## Which tests are good candidates?
+## Which Tests are Good Candidates?

 In fact, it's often easier to identify test cases that aren't good candidates:

  * Negative test
  * Single unit test function that cover only one little aspect (like listing volumes)
  * Tests that interfere each other (like changing quotas)

 All others tests might be interesting candidates to get integrated and used from the test framework.
 So please feel free to identify new cases and contribute them to OpenStack/Tempest.